NLP-Suite/NLP-Suite/reminders/README.md

 # Reminders

-This is where all of the config reminder files will live.
+This README is a place holder for the directory structure.
-Do not remove me.
-I am a place holder for the reminders folder in the NLP Suite repository.
+Do not remove me to preserve the reminders folder in the repository.